leogaube/uibk_parsys_19/proseminar/04/readme.md

 - *Illustrate the data in appropriate figures and discuss them.
 Can you observe any difference?*

-As we would expect, there does not seem to be any significent difference between blocking and non-blocking variants, because we have perfectly balanced loads and we are using the same hardware for each rank.
+As we would expect, there does not seem to be any significant difference between blocking and non-blocking variants, because we have perfectly balanced loads and we are using the same hardware for each rank.
 This would probably change in favor of non-blocking communication, if we were to allow room sizes that would result in unbalanced loads!

 ## General Notes